As of January 2015, we have a new system for people to apply to this program. It is called Express Entry.

-If you are married or live with a common-law foreign national partner in Canada, and that person also meets the above conditions, you can decide which one of you will apply under Express Entry as the principal (main) applicant.
+If you are married or live with a common-law foreign national partner in Canada, and that person also meets the requirements, one or both of you can fill out an Express Entry profile.

 A common-law partner is a person who has lived with you in a conjugal relationship for at least one year.
 Common-law partner refers to both opposite-sex and same-sex couples.